 Food is fuel.

 It provides the energy for your workout and the nutrients for your body's health.
 It is not meant to be weighed or measured in hopes of a smaller waist.
-Instead, food is mean to give you health from the inside out.
+Instead, food is meant to give you health from the inside out.
 You should learn what your body needs.
 Commit to learning about nutrition and your body.
 Your body's needs will fluctuate over time.

 Sleep is important.